 To apply for benefits through WDVA, complete the following steps

 - Contact the Washington Department of Veterans Affairs (WDVA) by email at firstname.lastname@example.org or by phone at 1-800-562-2308 for questions regarding available benefits.

 - WDVA will, in some cases, refer you to the County Veteran Service Officers (CVSO) to establish what benefits you may be entitled to.
-Find your local CVSO and a full list of resources.
+Find your local CVSO (by county) and a full list of resources.

 - The CVSOs will confirm you and/or your family's VA eligibility and assist you in applying for the benefits you have earned for your service to the nation.